sris-14/Java/README.md

   ```

 Access Modifier :
  It define who can access the class or objects.
+ It include :
+ 1. Private :
+    > can be access within the class
+ 2. Default :
+    > can be access within the class as well as within the package
+ 3. Protected :
+    > can be access within the class, within package and outside package by subclass only
+ 4. Public :
+    > can be access within the class, within package & outside package